A heat wave scorches parts of Europe and fans wildfire threat in France

 On Monday, the French national weather authority, Météo-France, placed 12 departments on red alert, the country’s highest heat warning, anticipating exceptional heat stretching from the Atlantic coast to the Mediterranean plains.
 Forty-one other departments were under lower-level orange alerts, as was the neighboring microstate of Andorra, between France and Spain.

 “Don’t be fooled — this isn’t ‘normal, it’s summer.’
-It’s not normal, it’s a nightmare,” agricultural climatologist Serge Zaka, told BFMTV from Montauban in France’s Tarn-et-Garonne department, where the blistering heat pressed relentlessly throughout the day.
+It’s not normal, it’s a nightmare,” agricultural climatologist Serge Zaka told broadcaster BFMTV from Montauban in France’s Tarn-et-Garonne department, where the blistering heat pressed relentlessly throughout the day.

 Social media images showed shuttered streets in Valence, residents shielding windows with foil to reflect the light, and tourists huddling under umbrellas along the Garonne in Toulouse.
 Across the south, café terraces stood empty as people sought cooler corners indoors.